tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^2]: because the law of the Spirit of life in Christ Jesus has set you free from the law of sin and death.

-[^3] Ginawa ng Diyos ang hindi magawa ng Kautusan dahil pinahina 'to ng laman.
+[^3] Ginawa ng Diyos ang hindi magawa ng Kautusan dahil pinahina ito ng laman.
 Hinatulan niya ang kasalanan sa laman nang ipinadala niya ang kaniyang sariling Anak sa itsura ng makasalanang laman bilang alay para sa kasalanan.

 [^3]: What the law could not do since it was weakened by the flesh, God did.
 He condemned sin in the flesh by sending his own Son in the likeness of sinful flesh as a sin offering,

-[^4] para ang hinihingi ng Kautusan ay maibigay sa atin na hindi na namumuhay ayon sa laman pero ayon sa Spirito.
+[^4] para ang pangangailangan ng Kautusan ay maibigay sa atin na hindi na hindi namumuhay ayon sa laman pero ayon sa Spirito.

 [^4]: in order that the law’s requirement would be fulfilled in us who do not walk according to the flesh but according to the Spirit.

-[^5] Dahil ang mga namumuhay sa laman ay iniisip ang mga bagay na may kinalaman sa laman, pero ang mga namumuhay sa Spirito ay namumuhay iniisip ang mga bagay na may kinalaman sa Spirito.
+[^5] Dahil ang mga namumuhay sa laman ay isinasaisip ang mga bagay na may kinalaman sa laman, pero ang mga namumuhay sa Spirito ay isinasaisip ang mga bagay na may kinalaman sa Spirito.

 [^5]: For those who live according to the flesh have their minds set on the things of the flesh, but those who live according to the Spirit have their minds set on the things of the Spirit.

-Ang pag-iisip ng laman ay kamatayan, pero ang pag-iisip ng Spirito ay buhay at kapayapaan.
+Ang pagiisip ng laman ay kamatayan, pero ang pagiisip ng Spirito ay buhay at kapayapaan.

 [^6]: Now the mind-set of the flesh is death, but the mind-set of the Spirit is life and peace.

-[^7] Ang pag-iisip ng laman ay kontra sa Diyos dahil hindi ito sumusunod sa Kautusan ng Diyos.
-Hindi talaga nito kayang gawin yun.
+[^7] Ang pagiisip ng laman ay mapanlaban sa Diyos dahil hindi ito sumusunod sa Kautusan ng Diyos.
+Hindi talaga nito kayang gawin iyon.

 [^7]: The mind-set of the flesh is hostile to God because it does not submit to God’s law.
 Indeed, it is unable to do so.